micktu/priconner-bgm/README.md

 ### Victory!
 Is the extracted audio doesn't play, it means that you got the bad ending.

 Actually, it means that encryption has changed.
-Consult good folk from `vgmstream` repository.
+Consult with the good folk from `vgmstream` repository.